+Watershed size: 38,681 acres

+Drainage area: 5,491 acres

+Average annual rainfall:

-Watershed size: Pick List Drainage area: Pick List Average annual rainfall: 40 inches Average annual snowfall: (ii) Physical Characteristics: (a) Relationship with TNW: Tributary flows directly into TNW.
+Average annual rainfall: inches Average annual snowfall: inches

+(ii) Physical Characteristics:

+(a) Relationship with TNW:

+☐ Tributary flows directly into TNW.

 Tributary flows through Pick List tributaries before entering TNW.

-Project waters are Pick List river miles from TNW.
-Project waters are Pick List river miles from RPW.
-Project waters are Pick List aerial (straight) miles from TNW.
-Project waters are Pick List aerial (straight) miles from RPW.
+Project waters are 1 (or less) river miles from TNW.

+Project waters are 1 (or less) river miles from RPW.

+Project waters are 1 (or less) aerial (straight) miles from TNW.

+Project waters are 1 (or less) aerial (straight) miles from RPW.

 Project waters cross or serve as state boundaries.
+Explain:

-Explain: Identify flow route to TNW5:
+Identify flow route to $TNW^5$ : 0 feet to Limestone Branch to Potomac River (0.3 miles total length).

+Tributary stream order, if known: .

-4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West
+&lt;sup>4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.

-5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.
+&lt;sup>5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.

-Tributary stream order, if known: (b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
+(b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
 Explain: Manipulated (man-altered).
-Explain: Tributary properties with respect to top of bank (estimate): Average width: feet Average depth: feet Average side slopes: Pick List.
+Explain: Streams have culverts.
+Tributary properties with respect to top of bank (estimate): Average width: 2-20 feet Average depth: feet Average side slopes: 2:1.
 Primary tributary substrate composition (check all that apply): Silts Sands Concrete Cobbles Gravel Muck Bedrock Vegetation.
 Type/% cover: Other.
 Explain: Tributary condition/stability [e.g., highly eroding, sloughing banks].
-Explain: Presence of run/riffle/pool complexes.
-Explain: Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: Other information on duration and volume: Surface flow is: Pick List.
-Characteristics: .
-Subsurface flow: Pick List.
-Explain findings: Dye (or other) test performed: Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil shelving vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining other (list): Discontinuous OHWM.
-7 Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: (iii) Cha emical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
-Explain: tify specific pollutants, if known:
+Explain: Erosion present along banks.
+Presence of run/riffle/pool complexes.
+Explain: Tributary geometry: Relatively straight Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Seasonal flow Estimate average number of flow events in review area/year: 6-10 Describe flow regime: Ephemeral, intermittent and perennial streams present.
+Other information on duration and volume: Surface flow is: Discrete and confined.
+Characteristics: Subsurface flow: Unknown.
+Explain findings: Dye (or other) test performed: Tributary has (check all that apply): If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: Che mical Characteristics: Chai Explain: Average stream water quality in developed area receiving run-off. tify specific pollutants, if known: Run-off from roadways.

-6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
+&lt;sup>6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.

-7Ibid.
+Ibid.